People confuse the phrases writ large and at large. Here is the difference:

 writ large

-expressed, shown, or done on a larger scale or in a clearer or more emphatic way
+on a larger scale or in a more prominent manner

 at large